Bryan Better portrait

 Lecturer Political Science

-Bryan Bettey currently serves as a Lieutenant Colonel in the Nebraska National Guard where he has led a Weapons of Mass Destruction (WMD) Civil Support Team, a CBRNE Enhanced Response Force Package and served on a Defense Coordinating Element in Joint Field Office.
-In 2003, he worked with a team of specialists to locate and excavate suspected WMD sites in Iraq.
-In 2012, he led a WMD Civil Support Team to identify and render safe a Chlorine gas accident.
-A past member of the FBI’s Joint Terrorism Task Force in Omaha, he brings a depth of experience in Engineering, Homeland Security, Defense Support of Civil Authorities and Strategic, Operational and Tactical Planning in Joint, Interagency and International environments with multiple international experiences in the Republic of Korea, Kuwait and Iraq.
+Bryan Bettey is a retired U.S. Army officer and currently serves as an intelligence analyst within the Department of Homeland Security (DHS).
+In his nearly 30 years with the U.S. Army, he led a Weapons of Mass Destruction (WMD) Civil Support Team, a Chemical, Biological, Radiological, Nuclear, and High-Yield Explosives (CBRNE) Enhanced Response Force Package unit, and served in a Defense Coordinating Element at a Joint Field Office.
+In 2003, he commanded a Combat Engineer (SAPPER) company for the invasion of Iraq.
+A past member of the FBI’s Joint Terrorism Task Force (JTTF) in Omaha, he brings a depth of experience in Homeland Security, Defense Support of Civil Authorities, and Strategic, Operational, and Tactical Planning in Joint, Interagency, and International environments with multiple international experiences in the Republic of Korea, Kuwait, and Iraq.

-In addition to his more than 12 years of state and federal emergency response experience, he also received a Bachelor's degree in Civil Engineering from the University of Massachusetts Lowell Civil Engineering Department, a Master's degree in International Management at Troy University, and a Master's degree in Homeland Security from the U.S Army Command and General Staff College.
-He has also studied Advanced Joint Professional Military Education and National Security Policy Studies at the National Defense University Joint Forces Staff College.
+In addition to his more than 15 years of state and federal emergency response experience, Bryan received a Bachelor of Science degree in Civil Engineering from the University of Massachusetts Lowell Civil Engineering Department, a Master of Science degree in International Management at Troy University, and a Master’s degree in Homeland Security from the U.S Army Command and General Staff College.
+He also completed Advanced Joint Professional Military Education, studying National Security Policy at the National Defense University Joint Forces Staff College.

 • Weapons of Mass Destruction